-The collaboration is developing an adaptive fixturing system to ease the movement of large parts around a factory, and ensure precision through a range of innovative forging, machining, welding, inspection and assembly processes.
+The initial vision for Inform was to develop an intelligent adaptive fixturing system to ease the movement of large parts around a factory throughout the entire manufacturing cycle, and ensure precision through innovative forging, machining, welding, inspection and assembly processes.

-The proposed technology will hold large components while they undergo the full range of manufacturing operations, and facilitate movement between platforms and machines.
-With sensors linked to actuators and manipulators, the fixture will automatically adjust its grip to minimise distortion during movement and manufacturing.
+The proposed technology would hold large components while they undergo the full range of manufacturing operations, and facilitate movement between platforms and machines.
+With sensors linked to actuators and manipulators, the fixture would automatically adjust its grip to minimise distortion during movement and manufacturing.

 Ultimately, the integrated technologies developed by Inform could cut cost and time for manufacturing large complex nuclear fabrications on a series of dedicated platforms by at least 50 per cent.